Bassett88/arkosR36S/Frequently-Asked-Questions---RG351MP.md

 ## Q. How do I make American Laser Games, EASYRPG, ScummVM, or Wolfenstein show up in Emulationstation?
 ### A. Make sure you load the appropriate support files into the respective folders.
 See the [Emulators Information](https://github.com/christianhaitian/arkos/wiki/ArkOS-Emulators-and-Ports-information) section for more info.
 Then make the system visible from the Emulationstation start menu by pressing the start button, then press the A button on UI Settings, then press the A button on Visible Systems.
 Select the systems you want visible by highlighting them then pressing A or scroll to the bottom and press Select All.
 Then press the B button then press Start.
 The additional systems you selected should now be visible.

+## Q. What is Quick Mode and how do I enable it?
+### A. When you do a safe shutdown (R3 button + Power Button) while in a Retroarch or Retroarch32 emulator, an auto savestate will be created of the current game and the unit will shutdown.
+Upon power on, the system will autoboot into the last game and resume the auto savestate.
+To enable this mode, select Enable Quick Mode from the Options>Advanced menu section in Emulationstation.  **Reminder** - This only works with Retroarch and Retroarch32 based emulators.